Route Components

 Language models can call external tools to enhance responses beyond plain text.
 For weather queries, a React weather component could replace a text-only answer.
 This approach enables richer, interactive outputs.
 By combining AI language understanding with custom UI elements, we can create more useful and engaging interfaces.
 The key is thoughtfully matching user needs to appropriate visual or interactive components.

-Let's create a weather tool that fetches weather data for a given location and return the result as props for our React component.
+Let's create a weather tool that fetches weather data for a given location and returns the result as props for our React component.

 @/app/api/chat/route.ts